Best Hair Dryer of 2021

-We found that this hairdryer doesn't seem to dry hair as quickly as some others, seemingly due to its lower maximum airflow.
-The interface on this model can be a little harder to use than other models we tested, and it has a shorter cord as well, making it less mobile.
+This hair dryer doesn't dry hair as quickly as others, seemingly due to its lower maximum airflow.
+The interface on this model can be a little harder to use than other models we tested, and it has a shorter cord, making it less mobile.
 However, it's hard to argue with the price tag on this Conair, as it costs a fraction of most other options and does a decent job of drying your hair.

-If you're searching for a budget hair dryer that's a step above the cheapest options, we recommend taking a look at the Conair Infinitipro 1875W Salon Performance.
+If you're searching for a budget hair dryer that's a step above the cheapest options, we recommend looking at the Conair Infinitipro 1875W Salon Performance.
 This model has plenty of airflow, a convenient interface, and an ergonomic grip.
 It has a hanging loop for storage and ample strain relief to keep the cord from wearing out.
 It has three different temperature settings, along with a cool shot button to lock.
 It has a twist-off filter for easy maintenance and includes a flat concentrator and a circular diffuser.
 This is one of the few bargain options that we have found that includes a circular diffuser, typically used to minimize frizz with wavy or curly hair.

 However, the cord is only around 6', which can be a little on the short side.
 We also noticed the rocker switches could bite into your hands a small amount when at their extreme positions.
 Fortunately, these are minor flaws, and we readily recommend it to anyone looking for a bargain hair drying option.